 Take a healthy cooking class

-Introduce basic food preparation skills by teaching your kids how to cook healthy meals.
+Introduce basic food preparation skills by teaching your kids how to cook fun, winter-themed treats like cookies, gingerbread houses, or peppermint bark.
 They’ll learn how to read recipes, follow instructions, measure ingredients and establish good nutritional habits, while making tasty treats.
+Best of all – these cooking skills that can be applied to meal preparations all year round.
 Before you head to the kitchen, be sure to follow safe cooking practices.

 Learn the value of giving

+With all the holidays, the winter season is a great time to learn about giving to others.
 Have your children search their closets for outgrown clothes or toys they’re willing to part with.
-Rather than throwing these items away or waiting for your spring yard sale, donate them to a local charity like the Salvation Army.
-You’re helping the less fortunate and getting rid of clutter.
+Rather than throwing these items away or waiting for your spring yard sale, donate them to a local charity.
+You’re helping the less fortunate and refreshing your home.

 Get off the couch and exercise

-Turn off the TV or video games and start moving!
-Doing scavenger hunts, participating in obstacle courses, even having pillow fights are a few ways to keep kids active.
+Turn off the TV and video games and start moving!
+Doing scavenger hunts, participating in obstacle courses, even having pillow fights are a few ways to keep kids active when it’s too cold to play outside during the winter.

 Build a fort

 On a frosty day, there’s no better way to stay warm than building a cozy fort out of blankets, chairs and pillows.
-Kids love to pretend that they’re in a secret hideaway, so let your child’s imagination run wild while they build their own creative fortress.
+Kids love to play make-believe, so letting them build their own creative worlds is a fun way to spend a day stuck indoors.

 Don’t let the freezing temperatures put a chill on your winter fun.
 These indoor activities for kids will help keep the winter blues away.